TamzinBoyd/Nology-coursework/03-Javascript/Alien-Game/README.md

 When a ship is hit the points are deducted

-Game over is when all ships have 0 points left or Mother ship has 0 points
+Game over is when all ships have 0 points left or Mother ship has 0 points Aim for less than 50 lines of code

 FUNCTIONALITY